lajohnston/smslib/README.md

 ```

-If needed you can change the register that holds the input value (default is `a`):
+If needed you can change the register that holds the input value (default is `b`):

 ```
 .redefine input.register "d"